uptane/uptane-standard/uptane-standard.md

 *Primary/Secondary ECUs*: Terms used to describe the control units within a ground vehicle.
 A primary ECU downloads from a repository and verifies update images and metadata for itself and for secondary ECUs, and distributes images and metadata to secondaries.
 Thus, it requires extra storage space and a connection to the internet.
 Secondary ECUs receive their update images and metadata from the primary, and only need to verify and install their own metadata and images.

 *Profile*: A document that contains information about a specific Uptane implementation.
-The profile contains decisions about SHOULDs and MAYs in this document, as well as descriptions of data binding formats.
+The profile contains decisions about SHOULDs and MAYs in an implementation, as well as descriptions of data binding formats.
 Profiles MAY be used to create compatible Uptane implementations.

 *Repository*: A server containing metadata about images.
 May also contain the images themselves.
 Other data may be stored on the repository to be accessed by ECUs during the update process.